cortex-js/cortexjs.io/src/_pages/mathlive-reference-commands.md

 </div>

-To specify the format of the columns, use the starred version and an optional argument.
+**To specify the format of the columns**, use the starred version and an optional argument.
 This applies to all the other `matrix` environments.

 <div class='side-by-side'>